 Who Should Attend

-The program is aimed at current and aspiring maintenance managers, engineers, supervisors, planners, but is applicable to all who have a direct interest in or are effected by maintenance performance and its impact on the enterprise.
-While the program is maintenance-centric, the methods, standard processes, and logic is applicable for all organizational functions.
+The program is aimed at current and aspiring maintenance managers, engineers, supervisors, and planners but is applicable to all who have a direct interest in or are affected by maintenance performance and its impact on the enterprise.
+While the program is maintenance-centric, the methods, standard processes, and logic are applicable for all organizational functions.
 This comprehensive program is applicable to all industries and facilities, as well as for single-plant or global enterprises.

 What You Will Learn